6 Ways to Build Harmony With Japanese Customers

 - Manipulate the context.
 In a group situation, be sensitive to the relationships between your Japanese associates and alter the circumstances and environment until you get the reaction you are looking for.
 For example, if you are in a group meeting and you are having trouble communicating, find a way to talk to the Japanese group leader away from everybody else so that you can create a private situation.
 This removes the pressure of his obligations to his group members so that he can develop trust in you and be assured of a manageable limit to the obligations he will incur.

 - Don't lose your nerve.
 When negotiating, Americans ask direct questions and expect direct answers.
 The Japanese will typically give a vague reply or pause indefinitely.
 You know what happens in these situations: you get rattled and give away too much.
 Say you're reviewing a contract with a cautious American.
 After a brief discussion, you ask, "Is this agreeable to you?"
 The party sits silently, eyes glued to the paper.
-Anxious to wrap up the deal, you blurt out, "How about if we reduce the projected volume by 15%, will that help?"
+Anxious to wrap up the deal, you blurt out, "How about if we reduce the projected volume by 15 percent, will that help?"
 Before you know it, you've been played into making a concession that may not have been necessary.
 In Japan, this situation is the rule rather than the exception.

 - Eliminate surprises before meetings.
 Parties to a negotiation should try to resolve as many differences as possible in private so that they do not surface during negotiations.
 The Japanese are very uncomfortable with resolving major conflicts in the public context of a meeting, and might never return to the table if they are "surprised" in this way.